rsertelon/android-keystore-recovery/README.md

 ## Time needed to retrieve password

-Bruteforce algorithm are not optimized at all, AKR is faster than other bruteforce tools but it will still try __all__ password possibilities.
+Bruteforce algorithms are not optimized at all, AKR is faster than other bruteforce tools but it will still try __all__ password possibilities.

 In our case, we try all the characters like so: `A, B, ..., Z, a, b, ..., Z, 0, ..., 9`.
 This is 62 possibilites for one character of the password.